2010 Northern Hemisphere heat waves: The Iberian Peninsula

 A Portuguese man also died on the 7th, in Villar del Rey, Badajoz, Spain.

-Two Spaniards died of heat stroke as temperature hovered around 33 °C-35 °C in central Spain on July 9.
+Two Spaniards died of heat stroke as temperatures hovered around 33 °C-35 °C in central Spain on July 9.
 One victim was in Central Spain and the other was in Sevilla.
 The woman from Sevilla had been admitted to the local Virgen Macarena Hospital said the woman had also had multi-organ failure.

-On July 11, temperatures skyrocketed in Vienna, Berlin, Munich, Amsterdam, Madrid, Lisbon, Zurich and Bucharest.
-More heavy thunderstorms hit the High Swiss Alps, accompanied by heavy snow in some places.
-Temperatures in the Iberian Peninsula climbed to an average of 43 °C as Spain witnessed temperatures up to 44 °C as the three-week-old heat wave continued; Madrid's temperatures climbed to 41 C.
+On July 11, temperatures in the Iberian Peninsula climbed to an average of 43 °C as Spain witnessed temperatures up to 44 °C as the three-week-old heat wave continued; Madrid's temperatures climbed to 41 C.

 On the 12th, Portugal, Spain, Germany, Great Britain, Belgium, France, and the Czech Republic all suffered the hottest temperatures of the year, and the heat wave was most likely to continue over the weekend, according to German meteorologists.

 Spain suffered three deaths, including that of an 80-year-old man.
-The national meteorological agency, Aemet, warned of exceptionally warm central and southern Spain, with temperatures over the next few days reaching 39 °C in some areas.
+The national meteorological agency, Aemet, warned of exceptionally warm temperatures in central and southern Spain, with some areas expected to reach 39 °C.